 In nuclear science it is often necessary to classify incident radiation.
 Traditional methods of doing this involve purely analog or purely digital electronics.
 This schema borrows techniques from both the analog and digital realms to do pulse-shape discrimination with fewer limitations.

-January 2019 to May 2023 (expected)
+January 2019 to May 2022

 August 2012 to December 2015